after-eight/regitable/README.md

 ## Installation

-Clone this repository and copy the `.remarkable` folder to your device:
+Clone this repository and copy the `.regitable` folder to your device:
 *Caution: the last command will overwrite the files on the device, should they already exist*

 ```